odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

-However, it may happen that a Better BibTeX citation key is interpreted as an easy citekey *and* yet picks out an item, if not the one that it actually is the citation key of (and vice versa).
-That is, citation keys may be matched with the wrong bibliographic data.
+However, it may happen that a Better BibTeX citation key is interpreted as an easy citekey *and* yet picks out an item, if not the one that it actually is the citation key of.
+That is to say, citation keys may be matched with the wrong bibliographic data.

-If this happens, you can disable citation keys that you do not use by setting the "zotero-citekey-types" metadata field either to the citation key type or the list of citation key types that you want to use.
+If this happens, you can disable citation keys that you do not use by setting the "zotero-citekey-types" metadata field to the citation key type or the list of citation key types that you want to use.

-You can use the following types:
+You can set the following citation key types:

 **Key**           | **Type**                   | **Comments**
 ----------------- | -------------------------- | -----------------------